 While enrolled at CQUniversity, each time you upload an assignment it is processed through the Turnitin program.
-This is a program that checks for similarity between your work and others, identifying possible plagiarism in your assignment.
-You can use Turnitin to check your assignment for accidental plagiarism before you submit your final copy to your lecturer.
+This is a program that checks for similarity between your work and others therefore identifying possible plagiarism in your assignment.
+You can learn to use Turnitin to check your assignment for accidental plagiarism before you submit your final copy to your lecturer.
+Watch the video: https://deliverycqucontenthub.stylelabs.cloud/api/public/content/Turnitin-quickstart.pdf?v=18e3dba7 and explain what happened.
+You may also be required to attend some academic integrity training and/or face severe academic penalties, including possibly failing and being withdrawn from your course.